leenathomas01/The-Continuity-Problem/the-continuity-problem.md

 Start asking: "Can AI maintain itself against correction?"

-The first question may be unanswerable.
-The second is urgent and tractable.
+The first question may remain philosophically contested.
+The second is architecturally tractable.

 The boundary many discussions focus on may not be the one that matters for governance.